jcotebcs/Radar-/README.md

 curl "http://localhost:3000/v1/business-license?name=ACME&state=CA"
 ```

+If the upstream service is unreachable, the server responds with a `502` error.

 ## Professional License Verification

 The app can verify professional licenses via RapidAPI.
 Configure the key and call the endpoint: